decentralized-identity/interoperability/agenda.md

     * Can someone from Danube or IBM show the smoke tests run against driver updates to the universal resolver?
     * Any volunteers have internal compliance/smoke tests they want to show?
 (A quick video recording would also be great if timezones are brutal!)
 * Educational presentations
-    * Tim Cappalli - MSFT's DID-SIOP (VC-focused edition?)
+    * Tim Cappalli - MSFT's DID-SIOP (VC-focused edition)
+    * eIDAS roundtable - Nacho Alamillo, Gataca, Peter Wagner, Erik van Zuuren...?
+    * x509 worldwide - Finema, Spherity, Discipl, ...?
+    * Cloud Wars and Gaia-X, ...?
+    * What's the BlueSky of LinkedIn?
+EuroPass, Affinidi, LER...
+    * Tim Cappalli - MSFT's DID-SIOP (DIDAuth-focused edition)

 </details>